Top 10 Best Electric Guitarists of All Time

-Love you, Freddie, Brian, Roger, & John!
+Love you, Freddie, Brian, Roger, and John!
 You guys are the best of the best!

 Brian should be much higher on this list!
-He is a Musical Genius!
+He is a musical genius!
 I never listened to guitarists until I heard Brian May play!
-Everything he does is PERFECTIOIN!
-Put him at the Top 5 where he belongs!
+Everything he does is perfection!
+Put him in the Top 5 where he belongs!

 Here's how great Jeff Beck is: When Eric Clapton left the Yardbirds, Beck replaced him, and nobody missed Clapton.
 Later, when Beck left the Yardbirds, he was replaced by Jimmy Page, and everybody wanted Beck to return to the band.

-All you can see in the charts is trendy people.
-Some of them are talented presenters, some of them are good musicians, some of them are great musicians and very few of them are genius.
+All you can see in the charts are trendy people.
+Some of them are talented presenters, some are good musicians, some are great musicians, and very few of them are geniuses.

 Yes, he wears a KFC bucket on his head and a Michael Myers mask on his face, but he's a genius.
 Buckethead (real name Brian Carroll) plays every style, from country to death metal.
-Albums like 'Monsters and Robots' and 'Population Override' are must-haves for any aspiring guitarists, and instrumentals like 'Nottingham Lace' and 'Too Many Humans' take some beating.
+Albums like 'Monsters and Robots' and 'Population Override' are must-haves for any aspiring guitarists, and instrumentals like 'Nottingham Lace' and 'Too Many Humans' are hard to beat.

-The guitar solos are out of this world no way would crazy train would have been what it is with out that solo...
-Should be number one to be honest!
+The guitar solos are out of this world.
+No way would Crazy Train have been what it is without that solo.
+Should be number one, to be honest!

 Definitely one of the greatest guitarists ever, even on an acoustic.
 Listen to his abilities with Mr. Crowley... what he can do with the solos.

-For those who didn't know he was the Lead guitarist of X Japan, he died in 1998.
-His technic is average for today's standar, he's more melodic guitarist than a shredder.
-All of his guitar solo really spoil the ears.
-Beside of technical limitation, he very versatile playing unlike the one most common of shredder problem stuck in a few genre & type playing.
+For those who didn't know, he was the lead guitarist of X Japan and died in 1998.
+His technique is average by today's standards.
+He's more of a melodic guitarist than a shredder.
+All of his guitar solos really spoil the ears.
+Despite technical limitations, he is very versatile, playing unlike the most common shredder problem of being stuck in a few genres and types of playing.

-He's the type of guitarist who arranges his solos not only as fill in the middle, that's why none of his solo are fails all worth hearing.
-He's very influential rock guitarist after his generation in Japan.
+He's the type of guitarist who arranges his solos not only as fillers in the middle.
+That's why none of his solos fail.
+They are all worth hearing.
+He's a very influential rock guitarist after his generation in Japan.

-Greatest riffs and solos look at Art of life.
+The greatest riffs and solos.
+Look at Art of Life.